openplans/openblock-old/docs/widgets.rst

 There are also a variety of other tutorials and sources of information about Django templates available by casual googling.

-When the template is rendered, Openblock will supply a context consisting of the items that should be displayed in some manner in the widget along with some information about the widget's configuration.
+When the template is rendered, OpenBlock will supply a context consisting of the items that should be displayed in some manner in the widget along with some information about the widget's configuration.

 Creating A Template
 -------------------

-A new template can be created by visiting the openblock admin site and selecting the `Add` link next to `Templates` in the `Widgets` section.
+A new template can be created by visiting the OpenBlock admin site and selecting the `Add` link next to `Templates` in the `Widgets` section.

 Item Info
 ---------